 When I was four, my brother Luke passed away from SIDS.
 I didn't have the words to process that loss, so I stored the emotions in my body and suppressed them from my conscious memory system.

-Decades later, when Sam died by suicide, I recognised the same emotions. the pain from losing Luke resurfaced.
-I didn't realise it at the time but following Sam's death, I'd have to unpack losing Luke all those years ago.Â
+Decades later, when Sam died by suicide, I recognized the same emotions.
+The pain from losing Luke resurfaced.
+I didn't realize it at the time, but following Sam's death, I'd have to unpack losing Luke all those years ago.

 When I found out Sam died, my world collapsed from underneath me.